vercel/next.js/docs/advanced-features/amp-support/introduction.md

 To enable AMP support for a page, and to learn more about the different AMP configs, read the [API documentation for `next/amp`](/docs/api-reference/next/amp.md).

+## Caveats

+- Only CSS-in-JS is supported, [CSS Modules](docs/basic-features/built-in-css-support.md) aren't supported by AMP pages at the moment.

 ## Related

 For more information on what to do next, we recommend the following sections: